Is your ambition to undertake meaningful conservation work to protect our wildlife and our environment for years to come?

 Year 4: 14% of your time is spent in timetabled teaching and learning activity

 Independent Study: 1030 hours

 Assessments are designed to encourage both academic skills and professional skills highly sought after in industry.
 Assessments include a combination of coursework and examinations.
 Coursework may take many forms including: essays, reports, data processing, presentations, academic posters, seminar discussions, interviews, critical reviews, portfolios of evidence and practical competency assessments.
-The examinations vary, depending on the nature of the module, but may take the form of multiple-choice papers, essays, practical assessments, data handling questions, short answer quizzes, and in class examinations.
+The examinations vary, depending on the nature of the module, but may take the form of multiple-choice papers, essays, practical assessments, data handling questions, short answer quizzes.